Status: Species: Common Name: Last Update:

 Online Diomedea chrysostoma Grey-headed Albatross -----

-Online Diomedea epomophora Royal Albatross -----
+Online Diomedea epomophora Southern Royal Albatross -----

-Online Diomedea exulans Wandering Albatross -----
+Online Diomedea exulans Snowy Albatross -----

 Online Diomedea immutabilis Laysan Albatross -----